JackDanna/FogentRoleplayTemplate/README.md

 # Variant Rule

 These are optional rules that aren't required and are up to the Narrator if they will be used.

+### 5 Summed injury dice causes Incapacitated

+A character is rendered Physically Incapacitated once they've taken a summed 5 or above injury dice.

 ### Skill Specialty